luv21/Build-Analysis-Bot-using-ELK-stack/DESIGN.md

 ### FileBeat

-To export the log information to both the ELK stack and also the bot, we would use fileBeat as a centralized log data store
+To export the log information from Jenkins to Logstash, we would use fileBeat.
+Filebeat monitors the Jenkins log files and automatically sends the new data to Logstash

-File beat ships log data to the Logstash, Since filebeat is a pull request there won’t be much load on to the jenkins server.

 ### Logstash